omzd9/Java_CSV_Query/Readme.md

 ## Basic Overview

-> This's a csv query tool based on sql language using java.
+> This project consist of a csv query tool based on sql language using java.
 >
 > The idea behind is trying to create a tool (like sql scripting interpreter) to retreive data from csv file using sql syntax.